 Many parents enjoy volunteering in CYP facilities.
-Whether you volunteer regularly or occasionally, the CYP welcomes you and thanks you for your participation.
+Whether you volunteer regularly or once in a while, the CYP welcomes you and thanks you for your participation.
 Talk with a CYP Professional for more information about the opportunities for volunteering and the rules specific to these situations.